-To fit the new iPaddock Typhoon:
+To fit the new i-paddock Typhoon:

-Fitting the iPaddock Typhoon is the reverse of the removal steps, with note of the following points:
+Fitting the i-paddock Typhoon is the reverse of the removal steps, with note of the following points:

+D60:

-D60: Fit the sprocket and bearing hub from the original feed drum to the Typhoon.
-Use loctite on the threads and no washers.
+Fit the sprocket and bearing hub (part 6 in Figure 1) from the original feed drum to the Typhoon.
+Use Loctite on the threads and no washers.

+D65/D1/D2:

-D65/D1: Fit the original sprocket with the new supplied bearing hub to the Typhoon.
-Use loctite on the threads and no washers.
+Fit the original sprocket with the new supplied bearing hub to the typhoon.
+Use Loctite on the threads and no washers.
+Fit the bearing retaining nut to the stub shaft firmly which will be tightened later.